db4rnR/aureuserp/.junie/tasks/tasks-prd-testing-framework-improvement.md

 - [ ] 1.0 Expand Plugin Test Coverage
   - [✅] 1.1 Identify and prioritize **all** plugins for test implementation
-  - [ ] 1.2 Create Unit tests for models in each selected plugin (Started with Invoices plugin)
+  - [ ] 1.2 Create Unit tests for models in each selected plugin (Completed for Invoices and Payments plugins)
   - [ ] 1.3 Implement Feature tests for HTTP endpoints in each selected plugin
   - [ ] 1.4 Develop Integration tests for service classes in each selected plugin
   - [ ] 1.5 Ensure test coverage for critical business logic in each plugin